Zeek05/batchlist/README.md

 The plugin is flexible, the data created by the list plugin can be used in any other plugin (as it is stored in a file).
 Each line in a file is an item in the list.
 The first item is the list head.

+This README is updated for v2 of the plugin, so some commands here may be missing in v1.

 ## Installation

 Simply download the source which includes a **precompiled list binary**.
 The plugin requires only one file which is the executable, around 15kb.